 - By May 20, USCIS will reply to H-1B petitioners who applied for “premium processing.”
 Premium processing applicants pay a fee of $1,410 USD, but are guaranteed a decision on their applications within 15 days (or else they receive a refund).
 Using the premium processing service does not increase your chances of being selected in the lottery.
 If you did not use the premium processing service, your check status can hint at your lottery result.
 USCIS starts cashing checks from lottery designees as early as May 11.
 If they have not cashed your check by the end of May, you probably did not get the lucky draw.
 You can track your application status by logging into the USCIS website and inputting your 13-character receipt number.

 - Beginning in June, standard applications are processed.
 The government reveals most petition results between June and September.
 Keep in touch with your human resources staff or attorney while awaiting the results.
 USCIS might request further documentation from you or your employer.

 - Approved H-1B visas take effect automatically on October 1.

 How Do I Apply for a Cap Gap?

 The “cap gap” refers to the period of time after an F-1 student’s status and work authorization have expired, but before the start date of their approved H-1B employment.

 Note that your OPT status will not extend automatically; you have to apply for an extension through your school.

 If your OPT expires before September 30, you can go to your school’s international student office and request an OPT extension (after you have filed your H-1B application).
 Remember to bring a copy of your H-1B lottery documents with you, including your receipt.

 However, if your H-1B petition is not chosen, your OPT will end immediately.
-USCIS will offer you a 60-day grace period, after which time you must leave the U.S. During the grace period, students are not authorized to work.
+USCIS will offer you a 60-day grace period, after which time you must leave the U.S. During the grace period, students can not work.